KNIME logo

 Dimensionality reduction

-Dimensionality reduction is the process of reducing the number of variables or features in a dataset while preserving as much information as possible.
+Dimensionality reduction is the process of reducing the number of variables under consideration by obtaining a set of principal variables while preserving as much information as possible.

 Discrete distribution